-The use of slurries for the hydraulic cutting of ground was first used in 1948 by the petroleum and natural gas industry.
+The use of slurries in order to avoid the hydraulic cutting of ground was first used in 1948 by the petroleum and natural gas industry.
 Later, the application of hydro-jets of high velocity was used in underground works for cutting soils and rocks.

 Jet Grouting (JG) consists of injecting water under very high pressures typically of 200-600 atm through tiny nozzles of 1-2mm.
 The resulting water jet has a very high velocity and acts as a solid body transferring a very high concentrated energy.
 This energy can be adjusted by changing the size of the nozzles or the supply.